erickyun/jackett2telegram-2/README.md

 * Go to the app's dashboard and go onto the 'Resources' tab

-* On the worker source setup.sh && bash start.sh worker, click the the pencil icon and toggle it on
+* On the worker python jackett2telegram.py, click the the pencil icon and toggle it on

 * Now open telegram and use the commands below to interact with your bot